Sandalwood Fire

 The Sandalwood Fire was a wildfire that burned in the city of Calimesa in Riverside County, California.
-The fire started on October 10 in the afternoon, killed two people and destroyed 74 structures.
+The fire started on October 10, 2019 in the afternoon, killing two people and destroying 74 structures.

 The fire, named after a street near where the fire started, ignited when a garbage truck dumped its smoldering load next to a canyon of dry scrub.